developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 #### Required setting:

-Using a scanner requires the setting below in the [&lt;usedwforscanning&gt; tag](../configreference/#usedwforscanning) of the EB app's `Config.xml` file:
+Using a scanner requires the [&lt;usedwforscanning&gt; tag](../configreference/#usedwforscanning) in the EB app's `Config.xml` file to be configured as follows:

 	:::xml
 	<usedwforscanning value="0"/>

 ### Voice Input

-**When mapping voice input to a field**, the app listens for spoken input when the field gains focus, converts the input to text and populates the field with the converted data. **Optionally, use [Data Formatting Input](#dataformatting) to add ENTER or TAB characters** to automatically advance the cursor after the field is populated with acquired data.
+**When mapping voice input to a field**, the app listens for spoken input when the field gains focus, converts the spoken input to text, and populates the field with the text. **Optionally, use [Data Formatting Input](#dataformatting) to append ENTER or TAB characters** to automatically advance the cursor after the field is populated with acquired data.

 #### Supported Parameters: